90zlaya/php-library/readme.md

 * Bug analysis with PHPStan
 * Running unit tests with PHPUnit

-Precondition for running all tests above is having Composer vendors updated and outsource repository cloned from GitHub.
+Precondition for running all tests above is having Composer vendors updated and outsource directory downloaded.

 References
 =======